krmizi433-oss/AxiomUI/README.md

 ## 🎨 Themes

 Three built-in themes.
 Pass the name string to `CreateWindow`.
+You can also pass a **full custom color table** instead of a name.

 | Name | Accent Color |
 |------|-------------|